scientist in lab

 • Active in the presence of other CF therapies.

-Screening P. aeruginosa isolates from people diagnosed with NCFB revealed that the AP-PA02 cocktail offers broad coverage and robust potency in this indication as well.
-Armata plans to advance AP-PA02 into a Phase 2 trial in NCFB in 2022.
+With positive outcomes from the first clinical study, SWARM-P.a., we initiated a follow-on Phase 2 study investigating the efficacy of AP-PA02 in NCFB patients chronically infected with P. aeruginosa.
+Screening P. aeruginosa isolates from people diagnosed with NCFB revealed that the five-phage AP-PA02 cocktail offers broad coverage and robust potency in this indication as well.

 AP-PA03

-Hospital-acquired pneumonia and ventilated-associated pneumonia is one of the most common causes of death among all hospital‐acquired infections, with approximately 300,000 hospitalization each year in the U.S. due to Pseudomonas.
+Representing the different physiology of acute pneumonia lung infections as compared to chronic CF and NCFB respiratory infections, a novel cocktail is in development for the clinical indication of acute hospitalized pneumonia.
+Armata has deployed its extensive P. aeruginosa clinical isolate collection and phage library to identify a candidate phage cocktail, AP-PA03.
+Hospital-acquired pneumonia and ventilated-associated pneumonia is one of the most common causes of death among all hospital‐acquired infections, with approximately 300,000 hospitalizations each year in the U.S. due to Pseudomonas.
 Infection with Pseudomonas results in mortality rates ranging as high as 35‐50%, drives considerable healthcare costs, and accounts for around 50% of all intensive care unit antibiotics.